- GDOT - Georgia Department of Transportation

 Local service – Starting Monday, June 1, Gwinnett County Transit will restrict boarding on local buses to 15 passengers in order to promote social distancing while still providing essential trips for people who need transit.
 Once a local bus reaches its 15-passenger capacity, it will display “Bus Full.
 Please wait for the next bus” until there is room on the bus.
 GCT also recommends passengers wear a face mask while riding on the bus.

 Gwinnett County Transit customers using local buses will enter and exit buses using the REAR doors only, except for customers who require the accessibility ramp or kneeling function.
 Some seats on the local buses will not be accessible to promote social distancing.
 Because fare box equipment is located at the front door, Gwinnett County Transit is temporarily suspending fare collection on local buses.

 Commuter service – Beginning Monday, June 1, Gwinnett County Transit will run commuter express bus routes to downtown Atlanta on a reduced schedule and will continue to suspend fare box collections until further notice.

-To limit the spread of COVID-19, when available, hand sanitizer will be placed on buses for passenger use.
+Local and Commuter service – To limit the spread of COVID-19, when available, hand sanitizer and face masks will be placed on buses for passenger use.
 We are also deep cleaning all buses and vans daily, an increase from once a month.
 The cleaning products used for deep cleaning kill germs at a rate of 99.9 percent.
-Gwinnett County Transit strongly recommends that passengers follow the CDC guidance on wearing a facemask.
+Gwinnett County Transit strongly recommends that passengers follow the CDC guidance on wearing a face mask.